mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/concepts/how-edge-lb-works/index.md

 The Edge API server enables you to create, modify, and delete Edge-LB pools and their associated pool configuration settings.
 Essentially, the Edge-LB API server provides load balancing orchestration service for traffic entering the cluster.

 The Edge-LB API server:
 - Performs create, read, update, and delete (CRUD) actions on Edge-LB pool(s).
 - Responds to Edge-LB pool-related API endpoint queries.
-- Stores the pool configuration in a configuration management system and automatically updates and reloads pool configuration changes .
+- Stores the pool configuration in a configuration management system and automatically updates and reloads pool configuration changes.

 ## Edge-LB pool